Singrauli Coalfield: Operations

-Singrauli Coalfield is divided into two parts by the Kachni River - Moher sub-basin and Singrauli main basin.
-Major part of the Moher sub-basin lies in the Singrauli district of Madhya Pradesh and a small part lies in the Sonebhadra district of Uttar Pradesh.
+Singrauli Coalfield is divided into two parts by the Kachani River - Muher sub-basin and Singrauli main basin.
+Major part of the Muher sub-basin lies in the Singrauli district of Madhya Pradesh and a small part lies in the Sonebhadra district of Uttar Pradesh.
 Singrauli main basin lies in the western and southern parts of the coalfield and is largely unexplored.
 The present coal mining activities and future blocks are concentrated in Moher sub-basin.

 Although some sporadic mining by private companies took place from early days, large scale and systematic mining was initiated in the Moher sub-basin by NCDC in the early sixties.
 A master plan for the Moher basin was prepared by the P&D Division of NCDC, in consultation with Soviet experts.
 The master plan envisaged large mechanized open cast mines.

 Northern Coalfields Limited was carved out of Central Coalfields Limited in 1986, to take care of operations in the Singrauli Coalfield.
 The proved reserves in the Moher basin are about 3 billion tonnes out of which 2.3 billion tonnes have already been planned for mining, in an area of about 84 km2.
 During 2010-11, coal production of Northern Coalfield Limited was 66.253 million tonnes.

 Power plants

 Most of the coal produced from Northern Coalfields Limited is dispatched to pithead power plants.
-Some of the power plants in the area are:Singrauli Super Thermal Power Station, Rihand Thermal Power Station, Anpara Thermal Power Station, Obra Thermal Power Station, Vindhyachal Thermal Power Station and Renusagar Thermal Power Plant.
+Some of the power plants in the area are: Singrauli Super Thermal Power Station, Rihand Thermal Power Station, Anpara Thermal Power Station, Obra Thermal Power Station, Vindhyachal Thermal Power Station and Renusagar Thermal Power Plant.